nitin-monnai/monnai_sahamati/README.md

 Currently a _Member Token_ needs to be generated for making calls to Sahamati and secrets are not shared in the application for security reasons, but the pages will be rendered for demo purpose.

+If a valid member token can be generated, the token can be made available in src/LandingPages/sahamati/auth/GetAuthKey.js for the demo project to connect to Sahamati for interactions.

+The current project connects to Sahamati and uses the Simulator data.

 ## Available Scripts

 In the project directory, you can run: